maxuser0/minescript/docs/README.md

 *Returns:*

-- List of entities where each entity is represented as a dict:
+- List of entities where each entity is represented as a dict containing:
-  `{"name": str, "type": str, "position": [float, float, float], "yaw": float, "pitch": float, "velocity": [float, float, float]}`
+  `"name": str, "health": float (living entities only), "type": str, "position": [float, float, float], "yaw": float, "pitch": float, "velocity": [float, float, float]`

+Update in v3.1:
+  Added `"health"` attribute for living entities.

 Since: v2.1